> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 Person Calling for Bids or Tenders

-Finally, to establish a bid-rigging offence under section 47 of the Act, it must be proven that an agreement or arrangement has not been made known to the person calling for bids or tenders at or before the submission or withdrawal of a bid or tender by any party to the agreement.
+Finally, to establish a bid-rigging offence under section 47 of the Competition Act, it must be proven that an agreement or arrangement has not been made known to the person calling for bids or tenders at or before the submission or withdrawal of a bid or tender by any party to the agreement.

 EXCEPTIONS